White paper

 Tax exemptions

-Your business and your counterparties in the U.S. may be eligible for tax exemptions on items such as products and services purchased for research and development, equipment used to manufacture goods, and more.
+Your business and counterparties in the U.S. may be eligible for tax exemptions on items such as products and services purchased for research and development, equipment used to manufacture goods, and more.
 This is “found money” you’ll want to maximize.
-However, it’s no easy process to track exemptions and exemption certificates because exemptions vary by tax jurisdiction.
+However, it’s no easy process to track exemptions and exemption certificates because they vary by tax jurisdiction.

 Audit requirements